RaphaelMaschinsen/zeughaus/README.md

     sudo journalctl -u zeughaus.service -b

-To see if the service is running:

-    sudo journalctl status zeughaus.service

 ## Troubleshooting

 If the footswitches are not recognized after a reboot, make sure the udev rules are correctly applied and check for any errors in the logs.